Skip to contents

 Certara.VPCResults uses functions from both the tidyvpc and ggplot2 packages to parameterize and plot Visual Predictive Checks (VPC).
 The resulting plot objects generated from the Shiny GUI are of class ggplot, which means we can use additional functions from the ggplot2 package to further customize our plot output inside RStudio.

-Tag Base VPC Plot
+Tag base VPC plot

 To begin, we will use the example obs_data and sim_data from the tidyvpc package.

-First, we’ll need to subset our data by filtering MDV == 0, which removes rows where both DV == 0 and TIME == 0.
+First, we will need to subset our data by filtering MDV == 0, which removes rows where both DV == 0 and TIME == 0.

 library(tidyvpc)